With Approval: 1990: four-year-old season

 With Approval returned to Belmont Park for the Turf Classic Handicap on October 7, finishing third in another close finish to Caoethes.
-He made his last start in the Breeders' Cup Turf on October 27, facing a top quality field of horses from around the world that included Saumarez, winner of the Prix de l'Arc de Triomphe, Golden Pheasant, Caoethes, Belmez, Alwuhush and El Senor.
+He made his last start in the Breeders' Cup Turf on October 27, facing a top-quality field of horses from around the world that included Saumarez, winner of the Prix de l'Arc de Triomphe, Golden Pheasant, Caoethes, Belmez, Alwuhush, and El Senor.
 Before the race, Attfield was more concerned about the weather.
 "The rain will really bother this horse," he said.
 "He likes a rock-hard turf course.
 Before, we have pulled him out when the course has come up too soft, but you can't do that in this case.
 I know the course will be soft; I just hope it won't be too soft."
-After trailing early, With Approval took the lead coming down the stretch but was then caught by French-based In the Wings in the final strides.
+After trailing early, With Approval took the lead coming down the stretch but was caught by French-based In the Wings in the final strides.
 "He ran a strong, powerful race," said Perret.
 "He ran really tough down the lane.
 He just got beat in the last 70 yards."

-With Approval finished the year with five wins, three seconds and a third from eleven starts.
+With Approval finished the year with five wins, three seconds, and a third from eleven starts.
 Because he spent most of the year racing in the United States, With Approval was not eligible for Sovereign Award voting in 1990, which requires that a horse race three times in Canada.

 In 1993, With Approval was inducted into the Canadian Horse Racing Hall of Fame.